omidarmat/onLearn/react.md

 ### Review of dynamic SSR

 When we want to render HTML from a React app on the server, we start from a component tree.
 This tree will then be rendered to the virtual DOM and then to HTML, ready to be shipped to the client.
-In essence, we can say that SSR means: just take this React component tree, render it as HTML and send it to the browser.
-Now, besides the HTML, the React bundle (contining React itself + the component tree) will also need to be sent to the browser, so the HTML could then be hydrated with interactivity.
-So this would finally be an app like any other React application with the only difference that the DOM is generated on the server, not on the client.
+In essence, we can say that **SSR means: just take this React component tree, render it as HTML and send it to the browser.** Now, **besides the HTML, the React bundle (contining React itself + the component tree) will also need to be sent to the browser, so the HTML could then be hydrated with interactivity**.
+So this would finally be an app like any other React application with the only difference that the **DOM is generated on the server, not on the client**.
 So in dynamic SSR we mainly have:

 1. Just take this component tree, render it as HTML, and send the HTML to the browser.
 2. Also send the React code to make the HTML interactive.

 ### What about RSC?

 So how does SSR work when we use React server components?
 First of all, let's just keep in mind that RSC and SSR are completely different technologies.
 So RSC is not meant to replace SSR, but to complement it.
 These two technologies usually work together.
-So there should be a framework that combines the two.
+So **there should be a framework that combines the two**.

-When a framework combines SSR with RSC, SSR still works in the exact same way we just described in the review above as if we were using traditional React without server components at all.
-This means that both server and client components are initially rendered on the server, when we are using SSR with RSC.
+When a framework **combines SSR with RSC**, SSR still works in the exact same way we just described in the review above as if we were using traditional React without server components at all.
+This means that **both server and client components are initially rendered on the server, when we are using SSR with RSC**.

 But isn't that strange?
 Why would client components also be rendered on the server?
 Let's review the RSC architecture flow:

 ![RSC-vs-SSR](/images/react/rsc-vs-ssr.png);

-It is now time to reveal that the `server` part and the `client` part of this RSC architecture both run inside the actual web server.
-React's server in RSC is not the same is server in SSR.
-React's server and Reac't client are simply 2 different environments of the RSC architecture.
-The React server does not even need to be an actual web server.
-In the RSC model, a server is just a computer different from the browser; so a computer that the developer has access to and can run code on it.
-This, in theory, means that RSC does not require a running web server.
-Instead, server and client components could just be rendered once at build time in a process that we call static site generation.
+It is now time to reveal that the `server` part and the `client` part of this RSC architecture, which both run inside the actual web server. **React's server** in **RSC** is not the same as server in **SSR**. **React's server and Reac't client are simply 2 different environments of the RSC architecture**. **The React server does not even need to be an actual web server**.
+In the RSC model, a server is **just a computer different from the browser**; so a computer that the developer has access to and can run code on it.
+This, in theory, means that **RSC does not require a running web server**.
+Instead, server and client components could just be rendered once at build time in a process that we call **Static Site Generation (SSG)**.
 The developer could even read files from their own filesystem during this process, because they are on their own computer, or in other words, on the React server.
-But this is just theory.
-In practice, RSC is indeed coupled with SSR.
+But this is just theory. **In practice, RSC is indeed coupled with SSR**.

-In a similar way, the React client does not need to be a web browser.
-The React client, is simply a part of the architecture that consumes the rendered React app.
-In the case of SSR, consuming means to render the app not as DOM elements, but as HTML.
+In a similar way, the **React client does not need to be a web browser**.
+The React client, is simply **a part of the architecture that consumes the rendered React app**.
+In the case of SSR, **consuming means to render the app not as DOM elements, but as HTML.**

 ### In summary